 Recruitment and Selection Tips for Finding New Staff with the Right DNA

 How do you approach the recruitment and selection of new staff?
 Could you use some tips?
 Are you thinking of hiring a recruiter or do you outsource it?
 In the current market, you see that the best staff choose the best employer.
-Personnel are one of the most valuable assets of an organization.
-A good investment in staff makes you an attractive employer.
+Personnel is one of the most valuable assets of an organization.
+A good investment in the staff makes you an attractive employer.

 As the saying goes, “flowers bloom where they are given space and people too.”
 This indicates that a good working relationship with your staff pays for itself.
 This is reflected in job satisfaction, productivity, and the retention of your staff.
 Make them proud to work for you by involving them in the company.
 This has a huge attraction for recruiting new staff.
-Let this be reflected in vacancy texts, vacancy videos, and use the channels that suit your company.
+Let this be reflected in vacancy texts, and vacancy videos, and use the channels that suit your company.
 Whether that means addressing your own network or outsourcing the recruitment and selection to an agency or interim recruiter.

 Do you have the staffing in order?
 Can you deal flexibly and adequately with the personnel issues that come your way?

-Okay, of course you want to be that good employer, and you will pay attention to this.
+Okay, of course, you want to be that good employer, and you will pay attention to this.
 But what else can you do yourself to attract good staff, staff with the right DNA?
 We are happy to give a number of concrete tips for the recruitment and selection of new staff.